National Air and Space Museum

 - “World War II Aviation”—The air history of World War II is featured in this gallery.
 Artifacts include a Messerschmitt Bf 109, Supermarine Spitfire, Mitsubishi Zero, Macchi 202 and North American P-51 Mustang.

 - “Space Race”—This exhibition chronicles human space exploration from the end of World War II to the present.
 It centers on the Cold War contest between the United States and the former Soviet Union and examines the spectacular public milestones and ultrasecret missions undertaken by these two great powers.
-Artifacts include the Kosmos 1442 Merkur spacecraft, Apollo-Soyuz, Skylab Orbital Workshop, Corona spy satellite and the Hubble Space Telescope test vehicle.
+Artifacts include the Kosmos 1442 Merkur spacecraft, a recreation of the Apollo-Soyuz rendezvous, the backup Skylab Orbital Workshop, Corona spy satellite and the Hubble Space Telescope test vehicle.

 - “Apollo to the Moon”—This gallery tells the story of the U.S.-manned spaceflight programs from Project Mercury through Skylab.
-Artifacts include the Skylab 4 command module, Lunar Roving Vehicle and lunar surface experiments.
+Artifacts include the Skylab 4 command module, Lunar Roving Vehicle, Gene Cernan’s Apollo 17 spacesuit and lunar surface experiments.
 Various types of lunar samples highlight the hall.

 - “America by Air”—Through a comprehensive array of artifacts, photographs, artwork and interactive displays, the gallery shows how paying passengers got off the ground after the development of airmail; how air travel went from the realm of intrepid adventurers to an everyday necessity; and how current events will affect the way people fly for years to come.
 Aircraft in the gallery include the first aircraft to fly the mail; a Ford Tri-Motor; a Douglas DC-7, the first airliner to provide nonstop coast-to-coast service; and the forward fuselage section of a Boeing 747 jumbo jet.